315+ Telescopes Ranked

 The Celestron AstroMaster 76 optical tube is a 76mm (3-inch) f/9.2 Newtonian with a spherical primary mirror.

 A 76mm f/9 sphere deviates only very slightly from a parabola, so it works just fine.
-This is not the case with larger, faster focal ratio telescopes with spherical primary mirrors, where a significant lack of sharpness and definition happens, which makes the telescope almost unsuitable for astronomical purposes.
+This is not the case with larger, faster focal ratio telescopes with spherical primary mirrors, where a significant lack of sharpness and definition happens, making the telescope almost unsuitable for astronomical purposes.

 However, the 76EQ does offer some advantages to us over a similarly priced 60mm refractor: